paulhibbitts/top-10-docsify-this-tips/README.md

 ## Typing `docsify-this.net?` Before a Markdown File URL

-- Load a GitHub, Codeberg or raw source Markdown file URL into the Docsfy-This Web Page Builder to turn any Markdown file into a web page even more quickly.
+- Type `docsify-this.net?` in front of an GitHub, Codeberg, or raw source Markdown file URL that you are viewing to instantly set up the Docsify-This Web Page Builder with that file.

 ## Automatic "Edit This Page" Links